Being the Salt of the Earth

 Reflect, today, upon whether or not you are willing to humbly embrace all of the truths that God has revealed and whether you are willing to make them the foundation of your life.
 If you do this, all else will flow forth in love and worship.

-Lord, help me to love Your holy and divine law.
+Lord of all Truth, help me to love Your holy and divine law.
 Help me to embrace it with my whole heart.
 I do believe in You and in all that You have spoken through the ages.
 I believe in what You speak to my heart regarding my own life.
 Give me the grace to embrace Your holy will and, in that embrace, to be transformed both interiorly and exteriorly.
 Jesus, I trust in You.

 Why Do We Do What We Do?